AdobeDocs/experience-manager-assets-essentials.en/help/using/cross-org-entitlements-creative-cloud.md

 ---
-title: Cross Org entitlements for Creative Cloud integrations
+title: Cross Org entitlements in AEM Assets for Creative Cloud integrations
-description:
+description: Learn how to configure Cross Org entitlements in AEM Assets for Creative Cloud integrations.
+Connect to a Creative Cloud entitlement that is provisioned to a different IMS organization in order to easily use the latest Creative Cloud integrations in AEM Assets, including Express and Creative Cloud Libraries.
 ---
 # Cross Org entitlements for Creative Cloud integrations  {#cross-org-entitlements}